-It’s also a great place for food.
-The farmers market brings together local producers from around the area selling lots of organic stuff and regular fruits & vegetables, flowers and great food – all with the great background of the Bay Bridge.
-Inside, you’ll find more gourmet and specialty shops selling anything from olive oil to fresh pastries.
-We grabbed some breakfast and headed outside for breakfast with a view.
+The farmers market brings together local producers from around the area selling lots of organic produce and regular fruits & vegetables, flowers, and great food – with the scenic backdrop of the Bay Bridge.

-From the ferry terminal, we continued along the Embarcadero towards Pier 33.
-This wide boulevard has come a long way and it’s now a favorite jogging spot for locals, also boasting seafood restaurants with bay views.
+From the ferry terminal, continue walking along the Embarcadero towards Pier 33.
+This wide boulevard has come a long way and it’s now a favorite jogging spot, also boasting seafood restaurants with bay views.
 Pier 33 is the departure point for Alcatraz, one of the highlights of any holiday to San Francisco.

-Nowadays it’s an extremely popular destination.
-You can visit Alcatraz on a day tour in which your $30 ticket includes the boat ride, park entrance, and an audio tour, or a night tour which includes a more intimate tour (and quite recommended from what I’ve heard).
-The audio tour is a must.
-It takes you around the must see areas of the former prison.
-The story is told through the eyes of former guards and prisoners.
-With all the legend around Alcatraz, it’s really cool to walk around and see how these inmates lived.
-You can even step into one of the solitary confinement cells for a few minutes, which goes pitch black – hard to imagine how someone would endure this for weeks.
-Allow at least 2.5 hours for a visit to Alcatraz and be sure to enjoy the great view from the outside deck.
-This is certainly an ‘achievement unlocked’ and we can now tick that box on our ‘must see places list’.
+Nowadays, Alcatraz is an extremely popular tourist destination.
+You can visit Alcatraz on a day tour in which your ticket includes the boat ride, park entrance, and an audio tour, or on a night tour which includes a more intimate tour (and quite recommended from what I’ve heard).
+The audio tour comes in handy, as it takes you around the must-see areas of the former prison with stories told through the eyes of former guards and prisoners.
+With all the hype around Alcatraz, it’s cool to walk around and see how these inmates lived.
+You can even step into one of the solitary confinement cells for a few minutes and experience for yourself what inmates would have to endure.

-Even though the restaurants are touristy around here, when in Fisherman’s Wharf, you must taste the local seafood.
-We ate at Alioto’s Waterside Cafe which offers good combination options for those of us who are not seafood experts and just want to taste.
-We had ½ a crab and ½ a lobster to share, along with salad and fries.
+Even though the restaurants are touristy around Fisherman’s Wharf, you must taste the local seafood.
+I sampled the food at Alioto’s Waterside Cafe which offers good combination options for those who are not seafood experts and just want to taste.
 It’s not too expensive, the food was good and hey, you get to wear ridiculous lobster aprons!